 Learn more about the difference between a Notice of Default and Notice of Sale in foreclosure.

-The borrower’s right to reinstate the loan expires five business days before the foreclosure sale date.
+The borrower can reinstate up until five business days prior to the sale date in a nonjudicial foreclosure.
 (Learn more about reinstating a loan to avoid foreclosure.)

 The foreclosure sale must be held between the hours of 9 a.m. and 5 p.m. on any business day, Monday through Friday, where the property will be: